hazadus/drf-nuxt-bookmarks/README.md

 Any questions or ideas are welcome in project's [Issues](https://github.com/hazadus/drf-nuxt-bookmarks/issues) on GitHub.

-You can see the live demo (which I use myself and update daily) here: http://92.255.109.128/.
-No sign up page yet, though 😇!
+You can see the live demo (which I use myself and update daily) here: https://bookmarks.hazadus.ru/.

 ## Tech stack used